cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/deployment-guides/terraform.md

 ### Create a startup script

-The script will install `cloudflared`, create the cert.json file so that the tunnel can be run, create the config file that routes the services to the tunnel, and set up the tunnel to run as a service.
-The needed variables for the tunnel will be passed in through Terraform so that the script is able to create the tunnel cert.json file and config file.
+The following script will install `cloudflared`, create a permissions and configuration file for the tunnel, and set up the tunnel to run as a service.
+This example also installs a lightweight HTTP application that you can use to test connectivity.

-Also sets up a lightweight HTTP application on the GCP VM

-1. In your `gcp-tunnel` directory, create a Terraform template file:
+1. In your Terraform directory, create a Terraform template file:

     ```sh
     $ touch install-tunnel.tftpl